Yosna/Multi-Model-AI-Text-Generator/README.md

 - **Transformer model** — a trainable transformer supporting both training and generation
 - **DistilGPT2 model** — inference-only; uses a pre-trained Hugging Face transformer for high-quality text generation

 The codebase is modular, config-driven, and supports training, checkpointing, early stopping, hyperparameter tuning, and generation from any model via CLI.
-Comprehensive unit tests are included for all major modules, including training, library, utilities, visualization, tuning, and model/CLI behavior (**current coverage**: 100%).
+Comprehensive unit tests are included for all major modules, including training, library, utilities, visualization, tuning, model/CLI behavior, and profiling (**current coverage**: 100%).

 ## Table of Contents